-On average, a wedding cake costs between $350 and $450 nationwide.
-Several factors affect the average cost of a wedding cake including the size of the cake, the ingredients, the number of tiers, the delivery location, and any special flavors or decorations.
+On average, a wedding cake costs $350 nationwide.
+However, several factors affect the average cost of a wedding cake including the size of the cake, the ingredients, the number of tiers, the delivery location and any special flavors or decorations.

 A wedding cake baker will use your wedding themes, color palette and favorite wedding cake flavors to create the perfect baked goods for your special day.
 The dessert table for your wedding day can include a traditional tiered cake, smaller cakes, or individual cupcakes.
 Custom cakes come in a range of shapes, flavors and sizes.
 Additions like fresh flowers, sugar flowers, cake toppers and decorative wedding cake trends will transform a classic cake into a work of art.